 One of the most common problems with air conditioning systems is a leak in the air conditioner unit.
 A leak in the system would cause the air conditioner to malfunction and eventually stop blowing cool air completely.

 How to find and fix air conditioner leaks can be a tricky process, especially if you don’t know what to look for and where to start looking.
-The expertise of an AC technician would be advisable should you ever encounter this problem.
+An expert AC technician would be advisable if you ever encounter this problem.

 To resolve the issue with a leaking air conditioner, the first step requires that you or your AC technician is able to spot the leak and contain it, before adding the right amount of refrigerant that has been lost due to the leak.